merrychap/shellen/README.md

 - [ ] Database of common shellcodes

 ## Pictures
 Just a little bunch of pictures.
-(They are outdated because of adding OS)
+(They are outdated because of adding different features)

 Example of using the tool.
 <p align="center">